nictki/Battmon/Battmon/README.md

 **27.11.2012**
 * new version
 * new functionality added
-* clickable notifications disabled per default, see program options
+* clickable notifications disabled per default, see `program options`
 * program can now works only with notify-send (without `pynotify`), but will show only basic notifications (no battery charge times, charge level..)
-* program logic changed, see program options options
 * code refactoring
 * code cleanup